9021007/IPAUploader/README.md

 # IPAUploader

 A python script for uploading iOS iPA files to Archive.org.
+For my own use primarily, though I have prettified it.
+I will not provide support for this (probably).

 ## Installation

 1. Have python installed.
 Tested with 3.11, but it should work on other versions too.
-2. Have a macOS device.
-If you're on linux, you're on your own.
+2. **Have a macOS device**.
+If you're on Linux, you're on your own.
+Windows is not supported.
 3. Install the `ia` tool with `brew install internetarchive`.
 4. Run `ia configure` and follow the instructions.
 5. Run `python3.11 -m pip install -r requirements.txt`.